‘Top Chef’ Host Padma Lakshmi Slays In Snakeskin-Print Bikini Throwback Photo For National Bikini Day

 While the video itself was very festive, the way Lakshmi chose to caption the video was not.

-“Today thousands of mothers across the country are not able to be with their children because of Trump’s inhumane zero-tolerance immigration policy- they are still displaced, lost in a sea of red tape.”
+“Today thousands of mothers across the country are not able to be with their children because of Trump’s inhumane zero-tolerance immigration policy — they are still displaced, lost in a sea of red tape.”

 She then asks her followers to take the time to donate to the ACLU or to RAICES Texas, which helps immigrant families with legal services and other resources.